Jim Palmer: 1970s

 Palmer was at his peak again in 1975, winning 23 games, throwing 10 shutouts (allowing just 44 hits in those games), and fashioning a 2.09 ERA—all tops in the American League.
 He completed 25 games, even saved one, and limited opposing hitters to a .216 batting average.
 On July 28, 1976, he received a fine from AL president Lee MacPhail after hitting Mickey Rivers with a pitch the day before.
-Palmer said it was in retaliation for Dock Ellis hitting Reggie Jackson with a pitch earlier in the game, then complained when Ellis (who did not admit to throwing at Jackson) was not fined.
+Palmer said it was in retaliation for Dock Ellis hitting Reggie Jackson with a pitch earlier in the game then complained when Ellis (who did not admit to throwing at Jackson) was not fined.
 Palmer won his second Cy Young Award, and repeated his feat in 1976 (22–13, 2.51).
 During the latter year, he won the first of four consecutive Gold Glove Awards.
-(Jim Kaat, who had won the award 14 years in a row, moved to the National League, where he won the award that year and in 1977.)
+(Jim Kaat, who had won the award 14 consecutive seasons, moved to the National League, where he won the award that year and in 1977.)